yellowing/autolabyrinthine/notes.md

 	- the main view of the world (the "map") is DOM-based, using a Tile class
 	- the minimap uses canvas
 	-

+	visit(function(tile, worldX, worldY))
+	- loops through each tile in the main display, hitting the function

 weapon:
 	base weapon class & definition